adblockplus/web.adblockplus.org/includes/privacy-policy/english.md

     - URLs the user is having issues with
     - Adblock Plus issues
     - Address and transaction ID numbers for donation refunds (voluntary)
-1. On our social media pages
+1. In connection with social media
-    - Usage profiles
+    - On our social media pages: Usage profiles
+    - Link / button to social media in Adblock Plus: Amount of blocked elements

 ### How do we collect data? {: #how-we-collect-data }